ooici/ioncore-python/README.txt

 Change log:
 ===========

+2010-08-29:
+- Changed all logging instances for loggers to log, to avoid name clashes.

 2010-08-14:
 - BaseProcess: added backend receiver, used for sending out any messages from self.send and self.rpc_send.
 This keeps the message queue for the process